-Our investigation is organized as follows.
-We describe the historical limits on centralization of the Soviet command system.
+Our paper is organized as follows.
+Part 1 describes the historical limits on centralization of the Soviet command system.
 Specifically, Soviet managers exercised discretion over the accounting prices used in planning and prices and side payments that arose in decentralized contracting; they used this discretion to improve the ratio of reward to effort directly, and also to reduce effort indirectly by "siphoning" resources from the retail market.
-Then, we present a model of the Soviet firm in which there is no corruption and producers allocate effort subject to a plan target and a resource constraint.
-Following this, we look at the Soviet firm's use of corruption possibilities to relax its resource constraint through siphoning.
-At each point we consider the rationale for Soviet managers to engage in corruption and for planners to tolerate or restrain their behavior.
-Subsequently we test our model using historical data.
-Finally, we reconsider the historical scope for disloyal corruption.
+In Part 2 we present a model of the Soviet firm in which there is no corruption and producers allocate effort subject to a plan target and a resource constraint.
+Parts 3 and 4 look at the Soviet firm's use of corruption possibilities to relax its resource constraint through siphoning.
+At each point we consider the rationale for Soviet managers to engage in corruption and for planners to tolerate or restrain their behaviour.
+In Part 5 we successfully test our model using historical data.
+In Part 6 we reconsider the historical scope for disloyal corruption.
+Part 7 concludes.